 The next port of call might not be as informative, but it’s a little closer to the reason most people take the tour – North Korea.
 The Dora Observatory is a glass-walled auditorium painted in camouflage shades and seemingly built entirely for tourist use.

 A Gripping Encounter

-Most of the group drifts away from the guide out on to the deck, where we happily pump binoculars full of 500-won coins (about 50 cents) in order to get rather average views of enigmatic North Korea.
+Most of the group drifts away from the guide out onto the deck, where we happily pump binoculars full of 500-won coins (about 50 cents) in order to get rather average views of enigmatic North Korea.
 Although I don’t see a soul (though I’m sure they’re watching us), it’s an oddly gripping encounter.

-Close by is the now famous Dorasan Station, once labelled ‘the last station in the South’ but now thought of as ‘the first station before the North’.
+Close by is the now famous Dorasan Station, once labeled ‘the last station in the South’ but now thought of as ‘the first station before the North’.
 Opened in 2002, it’s a bright, modern building that receives a mere handful of passengers, largely military personnel, each year.

 Critical because South Korea paid something in the region of $80 million to the North for the privilege of sending a train 20km over the border.

 Sceptical because, despite the pomp and circumstance, there is no sign that the event was anything other than a chance to test the rails and a large scale publicity stunt.

 At lunch we are warned that not so much as a shandy (beer and lemonade) should pass our lips – not even a single tot of soju, a local variant on vodka that’s drunk in greater quantities than water.